Strong 8% Year-Over-Year Increase; Trade Case Threat to Long-Term Growth

 FIGURE: U.S. Quarterly PV Installations Q1 2012-Q2 2017.
 Source: GTM Research / SEIA U.S. Solar Market Insight Report, Q3 2017

-According to the report, 563 MW of residential solar PV was installed in the U.S. in the second quarter of the year.
-While this is a slight uptick over the first quarter, it represents a 17 percent decline year-over-year.
+According to the report, 563 MW of residential solar PV was installed in the U.S..
+For that’s in the second quarter of the year.
+While this is also a slight uptick over the first quarter.
+For it also represents a 17 percent decline year-over-year.

 The report forecast that the solar industry will add 12.4 GW of new capacity this year, down slightly from GTM Research’s previous forecast of 12.6 GW.